zchee/golang-wiki/Modules.md

 The *minimal version selection* algorithm is used to select the versions of all modules used in a build.
 For each module in a build, the version selected by minimal version selection is always the semantically *highest* of the versions explicitly listed by a `require` directive in the main module or one of its dependencies.

 As an example, if your module depends on module A which has a `require D v1.0.0`, and your module also depends on module B which has a `require D v1.1.1`, then minimal version selection would choose `v1.1.1` of D to include in the build (given it is the highest listed `require` version).
-This selection of `v1.1.1` remains consistent even if some time later a `v1.2.0` of D becomes available.
+This selection of `v1.1.1` remains consistent even if sometime later a `v1.2.0` of D becomes available.
 This is an example of how the modules system provides 100% reproducible builds.
 When ready, the module author or user might choose to upgrade to the latest available version of D or choose an explicit version for D.

 For a brief rationale and overview of the minimal version selection algorithm, [see the "High Fidelity Builds" section](https://github.com/golang/proposal/blob/master/design/24301-versioned-go.md#update-timing--high-fidelity-builds) of the official proposal, or see the [more detailed `vgo` blog series](https://research.swtch.com/vgo).